Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Methods

 \subsection{Test time harmonization and imputation}

-Our synthetic T$_1$ and PD maps are quantitative, making them sensitive to domain shifts in input images.
-Therefore, when applying our model to out-of-domain datasets or datasets with missing contrasts, we employ the HACA3~\cite{zuo2022haca3} MR harmonization algorithm to ensure that the input images resemble those used during training.
+Our synthetic $T1$ and $\rho$ maps are quantitative, making them sensitive to domain shifts in input images.
+Therefore, when applying our model to out-of-domain datasets or datasets with missing contrasts, we employ the HACA3~\cite{zuo2022haca3} MR harmonization algorithm as a preprocessing step after registration to ensure that the input images resemble those used during training.
 HACA3 is an open source\footnote{\url{https://github.com/lianruizuo/haca3}} unsupervised image harmonization approach for structural MR neuroimages.
 It does not require paired subject data for training.
 It uses an encoder-decoder structure to learn latent representations of anatomy, acquisition contrast, and image quality, enabling harmonization by combining these representations.
-HACA3 has the flexibility to handle multiple contrast MR images when harmonizing.
-It also has the ability to impute missing contrast MR images.
-When using HACA3, our target image contrasts are the T$_1$-w MPRAGE, T$_2$-w, and FLAIR images that we used to training our synthesis model.
+HACA3 has the flexibility to handle single or multiple contrast MR images when harmonizing and imputing missing MR images when needed.
+Recent work by Lu et al.~\cite{yuan2025imagingneruoscience} provides a comprehensive evaluation of image-based and statistical MR image harmonization techniques, and demonstrates that HACA3 produces the most reliable and consistent results in comparison to other methods.{1}{MODIFIED} When using HACA3, our target image contrasts are the T$_1$-w MPRAGE, T$_2$-w, and FLAIR images that we used to training our synthesis model.
 The encoded target images are available on our Github page:~\url{https://github.com/UponAcceptance}.
-We use the synthetic images output as inputs to SyMTIC.
+When the three images required for SyMTIC are out of domain or missing, we use either the harmonized or synthetic images produced by HACA3 as inputs to SyMTIC.{1}{MODIFIED}